knightterris/social_app/README.md

 ```
 1 . npm run serve (in the frontend directory)
-1 . npm run dev (in the server directory)
+2 . npm run dev (in the server directory)
+3 . make sure that your MongoDB server has started.
 ```

 ## Introduction